Krzysztofe/Krzysztofe/README.md

 <br><br><br>

- The third project is <a href="https://transactions.pages.dev/"> "Transactions" - JS</a>.
-It retrieves data from a <b>MY JSON Server</b> and implements logging functionality using <b>Local Storage</b>.
+ <a href="https://transactions.pages.dev/"> "Transactions" - JS</a> retrieves data from a <b>MY JSON Server</b> and implements logging functionality using <b>Local Storage</b>.
 This project presents data in the form of charts and table.

   <div align="center">